sguzunov/docs/docs/developers/01_configuration/04_channels/channels-config.md

 ## Channels Configuration

-Channels are based on [Shared Contexts](../../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) - named objects, holding cross-application data in the form of key/value pairs.
+Channels are based on [Shared Contexts](../../../glue42-concepts/data-sharing-between-apps/shared-contexts/overview/index.html) - named objects, holding cross-app data in the form of key/value pairs.
 The Glue42 [Channels](../../../glue42-concepts/data-sharing-between-apps/channels/overview/index.html) are defined in a `channels.json` file located in `%LocalAppData%\Tick42\GlueDesktop\config`.
 It contains an array of objects, each one defining a different Channel.

 Here is an example of minimal definition of two Channels - red and blue: